vlmaksime/script.module.simpleplugin/docs/actions.rst

 .. warning::  Actions must have unique names!

-An action callable may take an optional ``params`` parameter which is a :class:`Params <simpleplugin.Params>` instance containing parsed plugin callback parameters.
+An action callable may take an optional ``params`` parameter which is a :class:`Params <simpleplugin.Params>` instance containing parsed plugin call parameters.
 Parameters can be accessed either by keys as in a :class:`dict` or as instance properties, for example:

 .. code-block:: python